White label app hero image

 Challenges

-• Natural silos between designers from other brands and departments
+#1 Silos between brands and departments

-• Introduce a systemic way of working, assign roles, meet every week
+Our approach: Introduce a systemic way of working, assign roles, meet every week

-• Try to document as many decisions as possible to keep track of the improvements
+Our approach: Document as many decisions as possible to keep track of the improvements

-• Set up a research roadmap, and plan activities for every new feature
+Our approach: Set up a research roadmap, and plan activities for every new feature

 Early sketches — The backbones of the Apps